 8. Discover more online channels for selling art

 What’s the best place to sell art online?
 Aside from your own online store, it’s where your ideal customer is already hanging out.
 If you have amassed a following on a particular social media channel, for example, that might be a great place to start.

 Having an omnichannel strategy is important for protecting your independence as a creator.
 A standalone site allows you to own the look and feel of your space as well as the audience you build.
 But layering on other channels can help you access additional markets and build your personal brand as an artist.

 Where to sell your art online:

-- A standalone ecommerce site using an ecommerce platform like Shopify is a great place to start.
+- A standalone ecommerce site using an ecommerce platform like Shopify.

 - Online marketplaces like Etsy, Amazon, or eBay can plug directly into your online store, allowing you to sync sales and reach wider audiences.

 - Other art-specific marketplaces help you show up where art lovers congregate (Society 6, Artfinder, Saatchi Art, Fine Art America, etc.).